atiqsamtia/WP-Post-Update-Date-All/README.md

 ## Frequently Asked Questions

 ###Is it safe to use this plugin?+
-Yes, It is perfectly fine to use this plugin, as it almost emulate the human activity with it's random timestamps
+Yes, It is perfectly fine to use this plugin, as it almost emulate the human activity with it's random timestamps but look for google updates and use it on your own risk

 ###Can you modify he plugin according to my needs?